-Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with the provision of section 24(4) of DSEA, 1973 and DSER, 1973.
+Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.

-This order is issued with the prior approval of the Competent Authority.
+This is issued with the prior approval of the Competent Authority.

 (Yogesh Pal Singh)

-Deputy Director of Education (Private School Branch)
+Deputy Director of Education

+(Private School Branch)

 Directorate of Education, GNCT of Delhi